Steps and requirements to fly in Japan

 Go out and fly!

-Now that you have passed all the exams and you have joined a flight club, you can finally go out and fly!
+Once you've completed all the exams and joined a flight club, you're finally ready to go out and fly.
+Happy flying! 🛫